 Because our programs may subsequently include additional product candidates that require the use of proprietary rights held by third parties, the growth of our business may depend in part on our ability to acquire and maintain licenses or other rights to use these proprietary rights.
 We may be unable to acquire or in-license any compositions, methods of use, or other third-party intellectual property rights from third parties that we identify.
-The licensing and acquisition of third-party intellectual property rights is a competitive area, and more established companies may pursue strategies to license or acquire third-party intellectual property rights over us due to their size, cash resources and greater clinical development and commercialization capabilities.
+The licensing and acquisition of third-party intellectual property rights is a competitive area, and more established companies may pursue strategies to license or acquire third-party intellectual property rights that we may consider attractive.
+These established companies may have a competitive advantage over us due to their size, cash resources and greater clinical development and commercialization capabilities.